ScottWeinstein/IoC-Demos/README.md

 Pitfalls
 =======================================================================
 * Setups can get complex
-* Resoultion failure is at runtime, exceptions messages can be... obscure
+* Resolution failure is at runtime, exceptions messages can be... obscure